Feeding the World? We Aren’t Even Feeding Ourselves: U.S. Ag Imports Reach Record High

 We Need to Stop Outsourcing What We Could Grow Ourselves

-Additionally, several programs are already cropping up to do just that: the USDA recently allocated resources to supply chain development, established a Local Foods Purchase Assistance Cooperative Agreement Program, and created Regional Food Business Centers in support of local and regional food systems.
-Learn more about how we can shift our food and farm policies to expand opportunities for American farmers in our recommendations to the White House Conference on Hunger, Nutrition and Health and our Root of the Issue blog on the glaring contradiction between the government’s dietary guidelines and our farm subsidies.
+Additionally, several programs are already cropping up to do just that: The USDA has allocated resources to supply chain development, established a Local Foods Purchase Assistance Cooperative Agreement Program, invested more than $325 million in independent meat and poultry processing projects, improved crop insurance options for small and diversified farms, and created Regional Food Business Centers in support of local and regional food systems.
+Learn more about how we can shift our food and farm policies to expand opportunities for American farmers in our Fair Farm Bill Policy Handbook and our Root of the Issue blog on the glaring contradiction between the government’s dietary guidelines and our farm subsidies.

 Written by Jessica Cusworth, Dee Laninga, and Sarah Carden; concept developed by Joe Maxwell and Angela Huffman